 Container Zucchini Astia

-Astia is a French bush zucchini variety, developed for container growing and planting in small space gardens.
-This green zucchini has excellent flavor and are delicious whether roasted, sautéed, steamed or baked.
+Astia is a French bush zucchini variety developed for container growing and planting in small space gardens.
+This green zucchini has excellent flavor and are delicious whether roasted, sautéed, steamed, or baked.

 Container Bush Slicer Cucumber

-Easy To Grow Collection
+Easy To Grow Kitchen Garden Collection

 Can’t make up your mind because you’re confused by all the choices?